 Our conversation began as usual, but Ronnie had a surprise for me, which would prove my progress to me in an exciting way, which even I could not question.
 I was asked to use my hands-free phone system so that I could undertake some of the exercises contained in my programme, while still being able to describe what I was doing and to hear specific instructions.

-For many people this may seem a very simple thing to do.
+For many people, this may seem a straightforward thing to do.
 So, what was so dramatic and exciting?
 The exercise programme, which was devised for me, included a mixture of exercises, some of which could be performed in my wheelchair, but many of which required me to get out of it and work on the floor.

 The exciting thing for me was that I was able to move from the wheelchair to the floor and back again several times to complete a variety of exercises, while still being able to hold a coherent conversation on the telephone without my breathing or heart rate being adversely affected.